OpenModelica/OpenModelica/usersguide-sphinx/source/introduction.rst

 ---------------

-The OpenModelica environment consists of several interconnected subsystems, as depicted in Figure 1- 1 -1 below.
+The OpenModelica environment consists of several interconnected subsystems, as depicted in :numref:`systemoverview`.

+.. figure :: media/systemoverview.*
+  :name: systemoverview
+  :width: 100%

-Figure 111. **The architecture** **of the OpenModelica environment.
+  The architecture of the OpenModelica environment.
   Arrows denote data and control flow.
   The interactive session handler receives commands and shows results from evaluating commands and expressions that are translated and executed.
   Several subsystems provide different forms of browsing and textual editing of Modelica code.
-The debugger currently provides debugging of an extended algorithmic subset of Modelica**
+  The debugger currently provides debugging of an extended algorithmic subset of Modelica.

 The following subsystems are currently integrated in the OpenModelica
 environment: